-Eat lots of vegetables, salad and fruit
+Eat lots of fruit and vegetables

 It's recommended that you eat at least five servings of different types of fruit and vegetables a day.
 It's easier than it sounds.
-A glass of 100% unsweetened fruit juice can count as one serving, and vegetables cooked as part of a dinner also count.
-Base your meals on vegetables, salad and fruit.
-Enjoy a variety of colours.
+Vegetables cooked as dinner dishes count and one of your five-a-day can come from a glass of 100% unsweetened fruit juice.
+A serving (80g) could be one banana, two kiwi fruits, three heaped tablespoons of vegetables or a 150ml glass of fruit juice (unsweetened).